John Forsell: Opera director, teacher, and later life

 Forsell become the Director (Intendant) of the Royal Swedish Opera at the start of the 1923-1924 season, and performed less frequently on stage as a consequence.
 His voice, however, remained in fine condition.
 His final opera performance was on his 70th birthday when he sang the role of Count Almaviva in Mozart's The Marriage of Figaro at the RSO.
 He retired from his director's position in May 1939 and died in Stockholm two years later.
 His wife, soprano Gurli Carlström (married 1901), pre-deceased him in 1935.
 Their son, Björn Forsell, was also a successful opera singer.

 In addition to his administrative duties at Stockholm's opera house during the 1920s and '30s, Forsell taught voice as a professor of singing at the Royal College of Music, Stockholm.
 His pupils included Joel Berglund, Jussi Björling, Helga Görlin, Magna Lykseth-Scherfven, Aksel Schiøtz, Hjördis Schymberg, Set Svanholm, and Inez Wassner.

+He was awarded the Latvian Order of the Three Stars 1st Class on 15 November 1935.